gallorob/Hnefatafl-AI/README.md

 ## Current project status:
   * Board and pieces are fully implemented
-  * Pieces' position and player moves are fully implemented and almost fully validated
+  * Pieces' position and player moves are fully implemented and fully validated
-  * GameEngine doesn't process captures (the game can't end)
+  * GameEngine processes captures (both for normal pieces and king)
+  * Added Attacker's victory condition (Defender's to be implemented)
+  * Moves repetition is to be fixed
   * The bot just moves randomly (it chooses randomly from a list of valid moves)